-Less than 1,001 ft2 Between 1,001 ft2 and 3,000 ft2 Between 3,001 ft2 and 5,000 ft2 Between 5,001 ft2 and 10,000 ft2 less than or equal to 3,000 ft2 (Restaurant Small)
+CRUs less than or equal to 1,000 ft2

+CRUs 1,001 ft2 to 3,000 ft2

+CRUs 3,001 ft2 to 5,000 ft2

+CRUs 5,001 ft2 to 10,000 ft2

 CRU - Restaurant is a food or beverage service establishment that contains dedicated food or beverage preparation areas and may include a pick-up area.
 May also contain a commercial kitchen area with improved ventilation, electrical & plumbing, public washroom facilities and dining area.
 This space type is stratified based on gross leasable area as follows: